seqan/flexbar/README.md

 ## Flexbar – flexible barcode and adapter removal

 The program Flexbar preprocesses high-throughput sequencing data efficiently.
 It demultiplexes barcoded runs and removes adapter sequences.
-Moreover, trimming and filtering features are provided.
+Several adapter removal presets for Illumina libraries are included.
+Flexbar computes exact overlap alignments using SIMD and multicore parallelism.
+Moreover, trimming and filtering features are provided, e.g. trimming of homopolymers at read ends.
 Flexbar increases read mapping rates and improves genome as well as transcriptome assemblies.
 Unique molecular identifiers can be extracted in a flexible way.
-The program supports sequencing data in fasta and fastq format, e.g. from the Illumina platform.
+The software supports data in fasta and fastq format for multiple sequencing platforms.

 Refer to the [manual](https://github.com/seqan/flexbar/wiki) or contact [Johannes Roehr](https://github.com/jtroehr) for support with this application.